CDelc/MultiworldGG/docs/webhost api.md

         - `port`: The port number the room is running on
         - `last_activity`: ISO format timestamp of last activity (room-level)
         - `last_activity_timestamp`: Unix timestamp of last activity (room-level)
-        - `game_last_activity`: ISO format timestamp of most recent activity for this specific game (or null if no activity)
         - `game_last_activity_timestamp`: Unix timestamp of most recent activity for this specific game (or null if no activity)
         - `player_name`: Name of the player slot
         - `player_id`: ID of the player slot